Behavioral Health Doctoral Practicum Training

 Training: Individual and group therapies are provided by doctoral-level psychology graduate students supervised by licensed clinical psychologists.
 The graduate students are provided:

-• Weekly hour-long individual supervision sessions
+- Weekly hour-long individual supervision sessions

-• A weekly hour-long didactic
+- A weekly two-hour-long didactic

-• A weekly two-hour group supervision
+- A weekly one-hour group supervision.

-• A one-hour weekly Latinx-focused, Spanish-language supervision, and peer consultation for Spanish-speaking trainees.
+- A one-hour weekly Latinx-focused, Spanish-language supervision.

 Training Philosophy